-- 10 Small amounts of food require shorter cooking or heating time.
-If normal times are allowed they may overheat and burn. - 11 Be certain to place the oven so the front of the door is 8 cm or more behind the edge of the surface on which it is placed, to avoid accidental tipping of the appliance. - 12 Before cooking, pierce the skin of potatoes, apples or any such fruit or vegetable. - 13 Do not cook eggs in their shell.
-Pressure will build up inside the egg which will burst. - 14 Do not attempt deep fat frying in your oven. - 15 Remove the plastic wrapping from food before cooking or defrosting.
-Note though that in some cases food should be covered with plastic film. for heating or cooking. - 16 If the oven door or door seals are damaged, the oven must not be operated until it has been repaired by a qualified service technician. - 17 If smoke is observed, switch off or disconnect the oven from the power supply and keep the oven door closed in order to stifle any flames. - 18 When food is heated or cooked in disposable containers of plastic. paper or other combustible materials, check the oven frequently due to the possibility of ignition. - 19 Only allow children to use the oven without supervision when adequate instructions have been given so that the child is able to use the oven in a safe way and understands the hazards of improper use. - 20 Liquids or other foods must not be heated in sealed containers since they are liable to explode.
+- 12 Before cooking, pierce the skin of potatoes, apples or any such fruit or vegetable. - 13 Do not cook eggs in their shell.
+Pressure will build up inside the egg which will burst. - 14 Do not attempt deep fat frying in your oven. - 15 for heating or cooking. - 16 If the oven door or door seals are damaged, the oven must not be - 17 If smoke is observed, switch off or disconnect the oven from the power supply and keep the oven door dosed in order to stifle any flames. - 18 When food is heated or cooked in disposable containers of plastic, the possibility of the food container is deteriorating. - 19 Only allow children to use the oven without supervision when adequate safe way and understands the hazards of improper use. - are liable to explode. - 21 Do not operate the oven, if the door seals and adjacent parts of the microwave oven are faulty, until the oven has been repaired by a qualified service technician. - 22 Check the utensils are suitable for use in microwave ovens before use. - 23 Do not touch the oven door, outer cabinet, rear cabinet, oven cavity, accessories and dishes during grill mode and auto cook operations, make sure they are not hot.